 • Number of boxes

-• Number of floors in your current and new building and whether it’s a walk-up or elevators
+• Number of floors in your current and new building, and whether it’s a walk-up or has elevators

-• If there are any items the movers will need to pack
+• If there are any items that the movers will need to pack

 And while movers are good, they’re not psychic.
-Make sure to label all boxes with fragile items in big, large letters and protect them with bubble wrap and, once you get to your new place, direct them where to place the items, especially heavier things like furniture.
+Make sure to label all boxes with fragile items in big, large letters and protect them with bubble wrap, and once you get to your new place, direct them on where to place the items, especially heavier things like furniture.

 While moving to a new apartment won’t spark joy for most people, following these tips can at least make it a lot more bearable.